2026 Bexley London Borough Council election: Electoral process

 Bexley, as is the case all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2022.
 The election takes place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
 Electors will have as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over are entitled to vote in the election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
 Voting in-person at polling stations takes place from 7:00 to 22:00 on election day, and voters are able to apply for postal votes or proxy votes in advance of the election.

+Candidates

+This election is set to break numerous records.
+192 candidates will be standing across 17 wards to compete for 45 seats.
+This is 71% higher than the 112 candidates standing in the 2022 election.
+Taking into account the changes in Bexley Council's size over the years, this election will see the highest number of candidates per seats available ever, having 4.27 candidates per seats compared to the second highest 2010 which had 3.38 candidates per seat (213 candidates for 63 seats).

+Three parties are standing in all 45 seats up for election: the Conservatives, Labour, and Reform UK.
+This will be the 16th time for the Conservatives, who have stood candidates for every seat in every election except 1964; the 17th time for Labour, who have stood candidates for every seat in every election if you include a Labour and Co-operative candidate in 1986; and the first time for Reform UK, who stood for the first time in 2022 with four candidates.
+Reform UK will be the first third party to stand the maximum number of candidates since 1994 when the Liberal Democrats stood a full house.

+The Liberal Democrats (UK) are standing 28 candidates (in 62.2% of seats), their highest number since 2010 when they stood 40 candidates (in 63.5% of seats).
+The Green Party of England and Wales are standing 24 candidates (in 53.3% of seats), their highest number ever, beating their previous record of 7 candidates (in 11.1% of seats) in 2014.
+Five separate political parties (Conservatives, Labour, Reform, Liberal Democrats, and the Greens) will be standing at least one candidate in every ward for the first time, and standing in over half of the available seats for the first time.